 I am an Associate Professor in Occupational Psychology, HCPC-registered Practitioner Psychologist (PYL21388) and Chartered Psychologist.
 I studied Psychology at UCL before moving to Nottingham to complete a MSc in Occupational Psychology and a PhD on Employee Sickness Absence, later becoming a researcher and then a lecturer at the University.

 In 2000, I joined the Institute for Employment Studies to pursue more policy-focused research, evaluation and consultancy work.
 I have also worked as a freelance consultant, researcher and teacher.
 In 2009, I returned to Nottingham to work at CLAHRC (now ARC), focusing on engagement and knowledge transfer with regional healthcare organisations.
-I became Head of Research Support and Evaluation at the Institute on Mental Health in 2014 before moving into her current academic role in 2018.
+I became Head of Research Support and Evaluation at the Institute on Mental Health in 2014 before moving into my current academic role in 2018.

 I am now Course Director for the MSc in Occupational Psychology, the University's BPS-accredited Stage 1 post-graduate qualification required to become a Chartered Psychologist (Occupational) and HCPC-registered Occupational Psychologist.
 I am currently involved in a range of research projects in the area of mental well-being in the workplace, mental health inclusivity, and organisational change and development in healthcare organisations.
 I still work for the Institute of Mental Health as Lead Academic for the Research Support and Consultancy Service.

 I am an Occupational Psychologist (CPsychol, HCPC-registered) specialising in psychological, social and organisational issues in occupational health, mental well-being at work, job retention and return-to-work.
 I have worked with NICE as a topic expert to develop guidance on return-to-work after long-term sickness absence (NG146, published 2019) and mental well-being at work (NG212, published 2022).
 I was a member of the British Psychological Society's Covid-19 Response 'Working Differently' working group, producing guidance on work-related matters during the pandemic.
-I have expertise on the evaluation of interventions and services in health and social care, with a particular focus on organisational change and the adoption of new working practices by health and social care staff.
+I have expertise on the evaluation of interventions and services in health and social care, with a particular focus on organisational change and the implementation and adoption of new working practices by health and social care staff.

 I am Course Director for the MSc in Occupational Psychology, and module convener for Organisational Change and Development and the Applied Research Project module on this course, as well as… read more